 - Providing support to those suffering from physical and mental illness and to research programmes targeting the prevention of illnesses which impact the most vulnerable in society.
 Beneficiary organisations include the National Children’s Hospital - Medical Research Fund (CMRF), the Hope and Dream Foundation and the Cork Mental Health Association.

 “Employees across Ireland are very engaged with supporting our local community partners and I think it is important that we support and give back to our local communities in this way.”
-Sarah says.
-"I am proud of philanthropic work the company does, not only in Ireland but on a global scale" adds David "and it’s personally very rewarding to support diverse groups with their unique challenges and also to help young people develop their skills in finance and technology.”
+Aoife says.
+"I am proud of philanthropic work the company does, not only in Ireland but on a global scale" adds James "and it’s personally very rewarding to support diverse groups with their unique challenges and also to help young people develop their skills in finance and technology.”